 Room for More Funding

-We believe that WAI’s room for more funding relative to the size of their organization is of larger size compared to the other charities we evaluated in 2020.
+We believe that Wild Animal Initiative’s room for more funding relative to the size of their organization is of larger size compared to the other charities we evaluated in 2020.
 We also believe that their absolute room for more funding is of larger size relative to the funding we influence through our recommendations.

 Leadership and Culture